Hopding/pdf-lib/README.md

 ```

 Note that **using this option does not decrypt the document**.
 This means that any modifications you attempt to make on the returned `PDFDocument` may fail, or have unexpected results.

+## Contributing

+We welcome contributions from the open source community!
+If you are interested in contributing to `pdf-lib`, please take a look at the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+It contains information to help you get `pdf-lib` setup and running on your machine.
+(We try to make this as simple and fast as possible! :rocket:)

 ## Prior Art